raylib-cs/raylib-cs/README.md

 [![NuGet](https://img.shields.io/nuget/dt/raylib-cs)](https://www.nuget.org/packages/Raylib-cs/)

-If you need to edit the Raylib-cs source, then you will need to add the bindings as a project (see below).

 If you are new to using NuGet (or you've forgotten) and are trying to run the above command in the command prompt, remember that you need to be *inside the intended project directory* (not just inside the solution directory); otherwise the command won't work.

-## Installation - Manual
+## Installation - Source

-1. Download/clone the repo
+1. Pick a folder in which you would like to start a raylib project.
+For example, "HelloRaylibCS."

+2. Download or clone the repo.

-2. Add [Raylib-cs/Raylib-cs.csproj](Raylib-cs/Raylib-cs.csproj) to your project as an existing project.
+3. Add [Raylib-cs/Raylib-cs.csproj](Raylib-cs/Raylib-cs.csproj) to your project as an existing project.

+4. Choose one of the following options to include the native libraries.

+Automatic:

+1. Import [Raylib-cs/Raylib-cs.targets](Raylib-cs/Raylib-cs.targets) into your project to add native libraries automatically.

+Manual:

-3. Download/build the native libraries for the platforms you want using the [official 6.0 release](https://github.com/raysan5/raylib/releases/tag/6.0). **NOTE: the MSVC version is required for Windows platforms**
+1. Download or build the native libraries for the platforms you want using the [official 6.0 release](https://github.com/raysan5/raylib/releases/tag/6.0). **NOTE: the MSVC version is required for Windows platforms**.

-4. Set up the native libraries, so they are in the same directory as the executable/can be found in the [search path](https://www.mono-project.com/docs/advanced/pinvoke/).
+2. Set up the native libraries, so they are in the same directory as the executable/can be found in the [search path](https://www.mono-project.com/docs/advanced/pinvoke/).

-5. Start coding!

 ## Hello, World!